 Last year I wore a loose maxi dress with flat sandals.
 To manage humidity hair, I bought a large flower clip to hold back the side of my hair.
 This year I wore a jumpsuit with flat sandals and pinned back half of my hair and sprayed it in place so it would still look polished if I got sweaty.

 Some people dress more like a garden party with linen trousers and cotton sundresses.
 Others go all out with tuxedos and fur stoles.
-There’s always a few who steal the show in incredibly elaborate getups and creative looks (and if you want to be photographed, that's what the photographers will look for).
+There are always a few who steal the show in incredibly elaborate getups and creative looks (and if you want to be photographed, that's what the photographers will look for).
 If unsure, go more formal.
-No flip flops, sneakers, jeans, shorts, or athleisure.
+No flip-flops, sneakers, jeans, shorts, or athleisure.
 I recommend having fun with a hat, fascinator, or some sort of “extra” accessory.
 You'll see some wear masks, some wear full-on costumes.
 While the dress code is strict for color, within that color most anything goes!